 Think mini eggs, yellow chicks and Easter egg cake pops.
 For

 those feeling adventurous, run a bake off and find a judge to

 sample the cakes.
-View cake inspiration on our spring Pinterest board.
+View cake inspiration on our spring ideas Pinterest board.

-If you sold reindeer poop at your Christmas fair and still have
+If your PTA sold reindeer poop at your Christmas fair and still

-some chocolate poop left over, make the most of it by selling bunny
+have some chocolate poop left over, make the most of it by selling

 helpful discussion on Facebook about the ins and outs